 Travelling by taxi

 If you are travelling interstate and plan on using Sydney Motorways, an electronic tag is your best way of paying for your tolls.
 If you do decide to purchase a pass, you will need to arrange a pass in the state of travel.
-A list of interstate providers is are below:
+A list of interstate providers is below: